hoangatuan/MemoryLeaksCheck/README.md

 3. Use `leaksdetector` program to proceed the `memgraph` file.
 If any leaks founded, it will use Danger to post a message to your PR/slack, ...

-## How to support your testing frameworks
+## How to support your testing framework

 If you're using another UI testing framework which also support preserve the execution of the program after finish testing, you can create another PR to update the `leaksdetector`.
 It's easy to do that, just need to follow these steps: